Offering Help in English: Native Speakers’ Ways

 “Can I give you a hand?” and “How may I help you?” are the two most common ways that native speakers of English use.
 In most cases, the expressions for offering help are either in the form of a question or a request.

 There are so many other ways you can offer someone help in English.
 However, before I share those expressions, I would like to give you some tips so that you can feel confident to offer someone help appropriately.
-However, to practice English conversation, you can take help from the book Practice Makes Perfect: English Conversation (Amazon link).

 Table of Contents